Instance Methods #

 Note: You cannot call a

-mutatingmethod on a constant (let) structure instance, because properties of a constant structure are completely immutable.
+mutatingmethod on a structure instance that is a constant (let), because properties of a constant structure are completely immutable.

 struct Point {